DK-Hostmaster/DKHM-RFC-Waiting_list/README.md

 This is a draft and proposal for changes to the process for domain name creation via the DK Hostmaster EPP portal/service.
 The specification briefly touches on the registrar portal service, which mimicks the EPP service for consistency.

-The concept is to get the registration and application proces to be uniform.
+The concept is to get the registration and application process to be uniform.
 DK Hostmaster offers a waiting list product to end-users today.
 When waiting list offers require registration this is completed via DK Hostmaster.

 The raises some issues in regard to:

 - nameservers associated with the domainname
-- possible billing contact
+- optional specification of billing contact
-- possible administrative contact
+- optional specification administrative contact
-- and in the end, the registrar contact, based on the end-users choice of administrative model
+- and ultimately, the registrar contact, based on the end-users choice of administrative model

+The registrar model offered by DK Hostmaster, gives registrars the option to manage a customer’s .dk domain name if the customer would prefer this.
+We call this "registrar management".
+Where the model to allow the customer to manage their own domain name themselves, as they do today, is referred to as "registrant management".

+The overall [description of the concept][CONCEPT] of the registrar model offered by DK Hostmaster A/S provided as a general overview.

-This RFC proposes to let domain names offered from the waiting list to be registered via the normal channels and procedures to address the above short comings to the current process.
+This RFC proposes to let domain names offered from the waiting list to be registered via the existing channels and by using the existing procedures to address the above short comings to the existing process.

 The procedure can be contained in the current registration process and within the EPP standard described in [RFC:5731][RFC5371].